Division of School Improvement (SI), formerly known as the Program Monitoring and Interventions Division, supports the state’s goals

 education/English as a second language, career and technical education,Every Student Succeeds Acct(ESSA) (federal title programs), and special

 Interventions occur through performance-based monitoring (PBM) strategies implemented

 by the agency.
-An LEA assigned a stage of intervention for more than one
+A district assigned a stage of intervention for more than one

 program area must engage in integrated intervention activities.